 As a writer, I believe in the power of words.
 As a woman of faith, I believe that we manifest what we speak and do the most.
 I apply both principles to the way I set goals and resolutions.
 I take time to truly understand what I feel and what I want, then I work to speak those very things into existence, and onto my vision board.
 It's the difference between wanting a boyfriend and wanting a husband.
 Anyone can be a boyfriend, but sis, I want a husband; I want my husband.
 That is what I speak.
 And in doing so, I call into existence the very thing I desire: my husband.

 This same idea should be applied to your New Year's resolutions.
 While it's easier to set standard resolutions each year, it's important (and far more beneficial) to set resolutions that honor your true desires.
 This way, you declare and work toward what you truly want.

 To manifest your heart's desires, it's important to speak to the depths of what they really are.
-Below are the most common resolutions from 2018 with new suggested language.
+Below are the most common resolutions with new suggested language.
 The point of this isn't to hijack your resolutions, but to encourage you to think critically about how to ask for – and manifest – what you truly want for the new year.

 Common Resolution: I want to lose weight.

 Rationale: Losing weight is a great goal but it's often created under superficial pretenses.
 If you want to lose weight for you, go for it!
 But if you want to lose weight to emulate the people you see online and in magazines, then you'll always fall short.
 Losing weight will always be a challenge when your desire to do so is for inauthentic reasons.
 Instead, opt for something more beneficial to you in the long-term.